 - (a) the Commonwealth; or

 - (b) an authority of the Commonwealth; or

 - (c) a corporation in which the Commonwealth, or an authority of the Commonwealth, has a controlling interest;

-- 2 Inspector of Transport Security Act 2006

 and includes the Australian Defence Force.

 Commonwealth place means a place referred to in paragraph 52(i) of the Constitution.